 I have studied spiritual warfare for more than 25 years.
-Here are some of the primary ways Satan attacks churches.
+Here are some of the primary ways I’ve seen the enemy attack churches.

 I’ve seen churches divided over budget decisions, paint colors, worship styles, Bible versions, community outreach, global missions, staffing choices, service times, choir robes, small group curriculum, and church vans.
 The enemy still knows this truth: believers make little dent in the darkness when they shoot each other in the back.